dmnfarrell/tracebtb/README.md

 ## Usage

 Run the command `tracebtb` from the command line to launch the application.
-YOu can provide a saved project file by using the -p option: `tracebtb -p file.tracebtb`
+You can provide a saved project file by using the -p option: `tracebtb -p file.tracebtb`

 See the [wiki](https://github.com/dmnfarrell/tracebtb/wiki) page for documentation.